 "The services section looks good, but change the layout to three columns instead of two."

-Each change happens in seconds.
+Use a checkpoint before a major iteration.
 If something does not look right, you can undo the change and try a different approach.
-You can also save a checkpoint before making big changes, so you always have a safe state to return to.
+You can also save a checkpoint before making big changes, so you have a saved state to return to.

 For tips on getting better results during this step, read our guide on giving AI better instructions for your website.